opendp/harvard-it-summit-2025/index.md

 ## Return to the class grades example

-... but to make it more interesting, look at histograms of letter grades, instead of just finding a mean.
+To make it more interesting, we'll look at histograms of grades, instead of just finding a mean.

 **[`pip install dp_wizard`](https://pypi.org/project/dp_wizard/), and analyze your own private CSVs locally,**